 Name: Ah Puch

 Realms: Metnal, the lowest of the Maya underworlds

 Fun Fact: One of several death gods in Mesoamerica, Ah Puch stood out for his cruelty

 Of all the death gods at the gala, Anubis hates this creature the most (though Kali loves him, because he wears a necklace of eyeballs).
 Called Ah Puch, you’ve already met him outside as the walking advertisement for the gala.

 The two death deities are similar in the sense that they work with human souls.
 But Ah Puch doesn’t have a fair bone in his decaying, skeletal body.
 He was blamed in Mesoamerica for death and disease; people feared him because he would target the vulnerable.

 But being killed by Ah Puch was just the start.
 Once he grabbed a human soul, he would burn them until they screamed in agony.
 And, just to prolong the torture, he would snuff the fire with water before torching them again.
 This would go on until the soul was completely destroyed.
 A total death.
 He sounds like a fun guy.

-Religion: Aztec mythology
+Religion: Aztec gods and goddesses

 Realms: God of death

 Fun Fact: He tried to prevent the god Quetzalcoatl from making the first humans